SARCOIDOSIS & PROVING DISABILITY

 IF YOU HAVE SARCOIDOSIS, THEN THE JUDGE MIGHT USE A MEDICAL VOCATIONAL ALLOWANCE TO GRANT BENEFITS

 It will be helpful to have your doctor document your residual functional capacity.
 You should have him or her fill out this Residual Functional Capacity evaluation.
-The doctor will have to provide detailed information about your condition and how it limits your ability to work.
+The doctor will have to provide information about your condition and how it limits your ability to work.
 Then submit your claim for benefits, any medical evidence that you have, and the RFC evaluation to the SSA.

 THE MEDICAL EXPERT AT YOUR HEARING